OffchainLabs/arbitrum-classic/docs/L1_L2_Messages.md

 **4. The user executes the L1 message (Ethereum Transaction)**

-Anytime after the dispute window passes, a user can execute the L1 message by calling Outbox.executeTransaction:
+Anytime after the dispute window passes, any user can execute the L1 message by calling Outbox.executeTransaction; if it reverts, it can be re-executed any number of times and with no upper time-bound:

 ```sol
  /**